-The status of the Tricolored Blackbird is of concern because its population has declined and its colonial nesting behavior makes it vulnerable to nesting failures that often affect thousands of nests at a single colony.
+The conservation of the Tricolored Blackbird is a matter of increasing concern owing to population declines, and because the species' habit of nesting in large colonies make it more vulnerable to nest failures that can affect thousands of nests at a single colony.
 Studies in the 1970s reported that the overall population was greatly reduced from that observed during the 1930s.
-A decline of 37% between 1994 and 1997 and an additional decline of 35% between 2008 and 2011 were identified by intensive statewide population surveys.
-Historically, this species was harvested as food for miners and residents of urban areas and, until the 1980's, it was killed by farmers attempting to control damage to rice and grain crops.
-Currently considered a Species of Concern by the U.S. Fish and Wildlife Service and a Species of Special Concern by the California Department of Fish and Wildlife, Tricolored Blackbirds experience large annual breeding losses to crop-harvesting activities and insufficient insect food, and suffer habitat losses to land conversions from rangeland to vineyards, orchards, other agricultural crops, and urban development.
+More recently, intensive population surveys in California identified a decline of 37% between 1994 and 1997, and a 63% decline between 2008 and 2014, followed by an increase of 22% in 2017.
+Historically, this species was harvested as food for miners and residents of urban areas, and shooting by farmers attempting to reduce damage to rice and other grain crops in the Sacramento Valley has been documented since 2007 (RJM, personal observation).
+The Tricolored Blackbird has experienced high annual breeding losses due to crop-harvesting activities (except in 2016) and insufficient insect resources, and habitat loss resulting from conversion of rangeland to vineyards, nut orchards, other agricultural crops, and urban development.

 In April 2018, the California Fish and Game Commission made a final determination to list the Tricolored Blackbird as Threatened under the California Endangered Species Act.
 It is currently considered a Species of Concern by the U.S. Fish and Wildlife Service, and it is under formal status review for listing as Endangered under the Federal Endangered Species Act (2).